Gearbox-protocol/launch-snapshot/README.md

 ### Gearbox tester snapshot tool

-The snapshot has been taken.
+The snapshot has been taken 6 Dec 21 17-00 UTC.
 TBA within the next few days.

 To check the correctness of kovan snapshot, you can run testet snapshot tool.